emoracle/oracle-apex-as-a-container/README.md

 # oracle-apex-as-a-container
-An Oracle Free DB with Oracle APEX installed an with ORDS listening on 8080 in one container
+Script to create an Oracle Free DB with Oracle APEX installed an with ORDS listening on 8080 in one container

 Standing on the shoulders of https://pretius.com/blog/oracle-apex-docker-ords/